-After more than 30 years of teaching immigration law in law schools and lecturing on the subject before a variety of audiences, I am always struck by the initial reaction of the novice to the field.
+After more than four decades of teaching immigration law in law schools and lecturing on the subject before a variety of audiences, I am always struck by the initial reaction of the novice to the field.
 Whether the audience consists of law students, judges, lawyers new to the field, or non-lawyers, they all find themselves confused by the clash between common sense expectations of justice and the doctrines of immigration law.
-The study of this immigration maze takes one on a labyrinthine journey that defies most of our notions of logic, reason, or justice.
+The study of this immigration maze takes one on a labyrinthian journey that defies our basic notions of logic, reason, and justice.